SalehH7/TensorFlow-for-AI/README.md

 Now,similar dataset called MNIST which has items of handwriting -- the digits 0 through 9.

 # Learning Objectives
-Use callback functions for tracking model loss and accuracy during training Make predictions on how the layer size affects network predictions and training speed Implement pixel value normalization to speed up network training Build a multilayer neural network for classifying the Fashion MNIST image dataset
+Use callback functions for tracking model loss and accuracy during training, Make predictions on how the layer size affects network predictions and training speed, Implement pixel value normalization to speed up network training, Build a multilayer neural network for classifying the Fashion MNIST image dataset.